Puneet-NJ/Cohort/week-8/Todo(MERN)/Backend/Readme.md

 ## Create an Account

+i) Give a Signup functionality:

+    a) Check if input is valid
+    b) Put it in mongoDB
+    c) Take mongoDB ID and generate token and send it back

-i) Give a Signup functionality ii) Give a login functionality
+ii) Give a login functionality

 ## CRUD on todo(s)